dougmacclure/My-Portfolio/README.md

 1) Flight Delay Jupyter Notebook

-This is a Jupyter notebook consisting of Python3.7 code which performs data management and feature building and constructs a logistic regression model.
-The resulting model is trained using Jan, 2017 data and evaluated on the Jan 2017 validation data and Jan 2016 data.
+This is a Jupyter notebook consisting of Python3.7 code which performs data management and feature building and constructs an OLS regression model.
+The resulting model is trained using Jan 2017 data and evaluated on the Jan 2017 validation data and Jan 2016 data.

 DATA SOURCES: